 2.1.
-Reagents and Materials
+Reagents and materials

-Carbocyanine dyes 1 and 4 (Scheme 2) were obtained following previously reported procedures [19,60], whereas the synthesis route for dyes 2 and 3 is depicted in Scheme 3.
+Carbocyanine dyes 1-4 (Scheme 2) were synthesized by us.
+Dye 1 was obtained according to paper [19] and dye 4 following protocol [57].
+Dyes 2 and 3 were not reported previously; the routes of their syntheses are depicted in Scheme 3.
 The detailed protocols and characterization data are given in the Supplementary Information.

 Other reagents and analytes were purchased from Sigma-Aldrich and used as received.
-Acetate (pH 3-5), phosphate (pH 6-8), and borate (pH 9-10) buffer solutions were used to maintain pH values. $CuSO_4 \cdot 5H_2O$ was dissolved in water and PdCl2 in 0.1 M HCl at 0.1 M concentrations with subsequent dilution to 1 mM before use.
-Analytes (Scheme 2) were dissolved in water at 5 mM and stored at 4 °C.
+Acetate (pH 3-5), phosphate (pH 6-8), and borate (pH 9-10) buffer solutions were used to maintain pH values.
+CuSO4·5H2O was dissolved in water and PdCl2 in 0.1M HCl at 0.1 M concentrations with subsequent dilution to 1 mM before use.
+Analytes (Scheme 2) were dissolved in water at 5 mM and stored at 4°C.